ChristopherIbok/Needapp/README.md

 - **SEO Optimized**: Built with SEO best practices to ensure your website is easily discoverable and ranks well in search engines.

 - **Fast Load Times**: Thanks to Next.js' automatic code splitting, your website will load faster, ensuring a smooth and quick browsing experience for visitors.

+## Live Demo

+Check out the live demo of the project here: [Live Demo]

 ## Prerequisites